sean-mcclure/execution_flow/README.md

 # Install

-You can install ExecutionFlow directly from this repo by running the following in a Jupyter Cell:
+You can install ExecutionFlow directly from this repo by running the following:

 ```pip install git+https://github.com/sean-mcclure/execution_flow```